-Bowling is actually a very old sport, having found historical artifacts from 3200 BC that suggested that they played a game with a similar concept to that of bowling.
-The Professional Bowling Association (PBA) was founded in 1958 and became similar to the concept of the professional golfing tours.
-The tour’s total prize money totaled about $4 million in the early 21st century.
-The PBA hosts many tournaments throughout the year but only have four that are considered major tournaments.
+Of the many tournaments that the USBC and PBA host, there are only four that are standardly considered major tournaments.
 These major tournaments consist of The USBC Masters, The PBA World Championship, The Tournament of Champions, and The U.S. Open.
 Some of the top PBA players ever include Pete Weber, Walter Ray Willians Jr., Earl Anthony, Norme Duke, and Mark Roth.

 - The largest bowling alley in the world is located in Japan and has 116 lanes.

-- Originally bowling only included nine pins but was changed to ten pins because of the link that the nine pin game had to gambling in the early 20th century.
+- Originally, one form of bowling only included nine pins, but was abandoned for tenpin bowling because of the link that the ninepin game had to gambling in the early 20th century.

 - There is a bowling alley located in the White House.